addyosmani/backbone-fundamentals/index.md

 </div>
 ```

-There's no longer a need to be concerned with IDs for the template as we can map it's contents to a local variable (in this case `todosTemplate`).
+There's no longer a need to be concerned with IDs for the template as we can map its contents to a local variable (in this case `todosTemplate`).
 We then simply pass this to the Underscore.js templating function `_.template()` the same way we normally would have the value of our template script.

 Next, let's look at how to define models as dependencies which can be pulled into collections.
 Here's an AMD-compatible model module, which has two default values: a `content` attribute for the content of a Todo item and a boolean `done` state, allowing us to trigger whether the item has been completed or not.